adammertel/Leaflet.Control.Select/README.md

 #### **multi** (default `false`)

-**true** possible to choose more items at the same time (radio / checkbox mode)
+- **true** possible to choose more items at the same time (radio / checkbox mode)

 #### **selectedDefault** (default `false`)

-value or list of values to be selected at the initialization
+- value or list of values to be selected at the initialization

 ### DOM

 #### **id** (default `""`)

-id for the wrapper div element
+- id for the wrapper div element

 #### **additionalClass** (default `""`)

-additional class of the wrapper div element
+- additional class of the wrapper div element

 ### icons

 #### **iconMain** (default `"≡"`)

-icon for the control button
+- icon for the control button

 #### **iconChecked** (default `"◉"`)

-icon for checked item
+- icon for checked item

 #### **iconUnchecked** (default `"ⵔ"`)

-icon for unchecked item
+- icon for unchecked item

 #### **iconGroupChecked** (default `"▶"`)

-icon for checked group (a group with a checked item)
+- icon for checked group (a group with a checked item)

 #### **iconGroupUnchecked** (default `"⊳"`)

-icon for unchecked group (a group without a checked item)
+- icon for unchecked group (a group without a checked item)

 ### Events

 #### **onOpen()** (default `function(){}`)

-function emmited after the menu is open
+- function emmited after the menu is open

 #### **onClose()** (default `function(){}`)

-function emmited after the menu is closed
+- function emmited after the menu is closed

 #### **onSelect(item)** (default `function(item){}`)

-function emmited after an item is selected, returns the selected item
+- function emmited after an item is selected, returns the selected item

 #### **onGroupOpen(group item)** (default `function(item){}`)

-function emmited after the group is clicked, returns the group item
+- function emmited after the group is clicked, returns the group item

 ## Methods

-#### **close**
+#### **close()**

-closes the menu
+- closes the menu

+## TESTS

+- test are done with [jest](https://jestjs.io/) and [@storybook/addon-storyshots](https://www.npmjs.com/package/@storybook/addon-storyshots) (checking whether it is possible to render all stories from storybook)
+- run tests with `npm run test` or `npm run test-update` to update snapshots

 ## TODO